floweredscarf/su25/about.md

 students with the extension accommodations can receive an automatic one day extension on any assignment.

+**To request for a DSP-related extension, go to the "DSP Extensions" section under the Extensions tab on Beacon.
+We will check your DSP record for extensions related accommodations.**

 #### Extenuating Cirucmstances
 We define extenuating circumstances as circumstances outside of the student’s control that directly inhibits the student’s ability to complete assignments in a timely manner.
 Some